sara-zeus/DataViz-Dashboards-Tableau/README.md

 ## Questoins
+## Research Questions:

-What are the top causes of death globally and in specific countries?
+1. What are the top causes of death globally and in specific countries?
-How have these causes changed over the years?
+2. How have these causes changed over the years?
-Are there any correlations between measures and causes of death?
+3. Are there any correlations between measures and causes of death?
-Can we predict future trends in causes of death using historical data?
+4. Can we predict future trends in causes of death using historical data?
-Are there any unexpected patterns or outliers in the dataset?
+5. Are there any unexpected patterns or outliers in the dataset?

 ## Challenges